-LION is a non-profit organization focused on increasing workplace health and safety awareness that is located in Bandung, West Java.
+Local Initiative for OSH Network (Lion Indonesia) is a non-profit organisation focused on increasing workplace health and safety awareness, located in Bandung, West Java.

-LION’s vision is that all Indonesians can work without fear of injury or illness from their jobs because workplace health and safety hazards are understood and recognized by all.
+LION’s vision is that all Indonesians can work without fear of injury or illness from their jobs because workplace health and safety hazards are understood and recognised by all.

 The mission of LION is to identify unsafe working conditions and increase awareness of workers, unions, the public, and the government about occupational health and safety issues in Indonesia.